Department for Education confirms first educational visits to resume in Summer term

 The DfE states that further detail will be provided as soon as it is available.

 When should schools start planning their next trip?

-Bearing in mind the time it takes to organise a trip, the pent-up demand from groups who missed out in 2020, and a likely reduction in availability due to enhanced safety protocols, it’s a good idea to get the ball rolling.
+Bearing in mind the time it takes to organise a trip, the pent-up demand from groups who missed out in 2020, and a likely reduction in availability due to enhanced safety protocols, it’s a good idea to get the ball rolling and starting planning your next trip now without any financial commitment at this stage.
 This is especially true for schools who don’t want to miss out on their preferred accommodation or favour specific dates for their trip.
-Contact us if you are ready to discuss your plans.

 Additional planning resources now available